 Looking for the latest on designing your assignments?
 Take the Learning-Focused Assignment Design course for instructors, in Clemson Canvas.
 This course prepares you to revise or create assignments using the latest research into assignment design and this research-based guide, based on transparent design for improved student learning.

-Interested in creating an accessible, inclusive course based on "universal design for learning" principles?
-For our new course Engaging All Learners Through Teaching Practices, created by Dr. Michelle Rogers, College of Education, email firstname.lastname@example.org.
-You can also self-enroll to access the course here
+Interested in more UDL?
+Get information on creating an accessible, inclusive course based on "universal design for learning" principles by enrolling in our new course Engaging All Learners Through Teaching Practices, also created by Dr. Michelle Rogers, College of Education.
+Self-enroll to access the course